 This is an area you might be able to use to squeeze a better deal when buying a car.
 If they will not knock off any more of the purchase price of the vehicle you are buying, they might agree to give you a little more in trade-in to get you where you want your purchase price to be.

-*Again, be sure you negotiated this step (the trade-in value) completely before you move on to the next step.
+*Again, be sure you negotiated this step (the trade-in value) completely before proceeding to the next step.

 #3 Financing versus paying cash (This should be the last step in the process.)

-Be sure to check other outside agencies or banks to see the rates their offering before you go to the dealership to finance a vehicle.
+Be sure to check other outside agencies or banks to see the rates they're offering before you go to the dealership to finance a vehicle.

-Financing a vehicle is the dealership’s major income maker, so if you’re paying cash, never let them know that until you have agreed on your purchase price.
+Financing a vehicle is the dealership’s major income maker, so if you’re paying cash, never tell them until you have agreed on your purchase price.

-10 years ago, you might have gotten a better deal if paying in cash, however, nowadays dealerships have pretty much turned into banks.
-With this, they can sometimes give you more incentives if you finance the vehicle through them as they will get paid more per vehicle if it is financed through them.
-This is because they get paid more through financing than they do just selling the car to you.
+Ten years ago, you might have gotten a better deal if you had paid in cash.
+However, nowadays, dealerships have pretty much turned into banks.
+With this, they can sometimes give you more incentives if you finance the vehicle through them, as they will get paid more per vehicle if it is financed through them.
+This is because they get paid more through financing than just selling the car to you.

 Brian Preston (The Money Guy Show) said that when he bought his wife’s vehicle that he was planning on paying cash for, the dealer gave him a cheaper price IF he financed the vehicle through them and promised to keep the loan open for two months before paying it off so the dealer could get his incentive or money for opening the loan.